Bourbon County, Kansas Border Troubles

 Kansas Militia

-L. D. Moore settled in Kansas in 1857 on a claim near Mapleton.
+L.D.
+Moore settled in Kansas in 1857 on a claim near Mapleton.
 He was a pro-slavery man, was a member of the “anti-horse thief” or “dark lantern association,” and had taken an active part in the lynching of Guthrie and Carlin, his office having been that of hangman.

 On about December 1, General Harney, in command of about 200 United States soldiers, arrived in Fort Scott for the purpose of attending the land sales, which came off on the 3rd of that month.
-The attendance was very large; everything passed off quietly, but only fourteen eighty-acre tracts were sold–the prices ranging from $1.25 to $5.50 per acre.
+The attendance was very large; everything passed off quietly, but only fourteen 80-acre tracts were sold–the prices ranging from $1.25 to $5.50 per acre.

-On the 8th of the month, General D. M. Frost’s brigade of Missouri militia reached and camped at the State Line, and General Frost and staff rode into Fort Scott to confer with Governor Medary and General Harney with reference to raids into Missouri from Kansas.
+On December 8, General D.M.
+Frost’s brigade of Missouri militia reached and camped at the State Line, and General Frost and staff rode into Fort Scott to confer with Governor Medary and General Harney with reference to raids into Missouri from Kansas.

 Also See: